AnyDSL/half/README.txt

 exact same computation, see below) not as conceptually clean when working in a half-precision environment.

-The default rounding mode for conversions from float to half uses truncation (round toward zero, but mapping overflows to infinity) for rounding values not representable exactly in half-precision.
-This is the fastest rounding possible and is usually sufficient.
-But by redefining the 'HALF_ROUND_STYLE' preprocessor symbol (before including half.hpp) this default can be overridden with one of the other standard rounding modes using their respective constants or the equivalent values of 'std::float_round_style' (it can even be synchronized with the underlying single-precision implementation by defining it to 'std::numeric_limits<float>::round_style'):
+The default rounding mode for conversions between half and more precise types as well as for rounding results of arithmetic operations and mathematical functions rounds to the nearest representable value.
+But by redefining the 'HALF_ROUND_STYLE' preprocessor symbol (before including half.hpp) this default can be overridden with one of the other standard rounding modes using their respective constants or the equivalent values of 'std::float_round_style' (it can even be synchronized with the built-in single-precision implementation by defining it to 'std::numeric_limits<float>::round_style'):

-  - 'std::round_indeterminate' or -1 for the fastest rounding (default).
+  - 'std::round_indeterminate' (-1) for the fastest rounding.

-  - 'std::round_toward_zero' or 0 for rounding toward zero.
+  - 'std::round_toward_zero' (0) for rounding toward zero.

-  - std::round_to_nearest' or 1 for rounding to the nearest value.
+  - std::round_to_nearest' (1) for rounding to the nearest value (default).

-  - std::round_toward_infinity' or 2 for rounding toward positive infinity.
+  - std::round_toward_infinity' (2) for rounding toward positive infinity.

-  - std::round_toward_neg_infinity' or 3 for rounding toward negative infinity.
+  - std::round_toward_neg_infinity' (3) for rounding toward negative infinity.

 In addition to changing the overall default rounding mode one can also use the 'half_cast'.
 This converts between half and any built-in arithmetic type using